Hess profit and production tumble after unrest in Libya

-Hess' asset sales in Russia, the UK and Azerbaijan contributed to the global output drop.
+Much of the drop came after Hess sold assets in Russia, the UK and Azerbaijan.
 In the year-earlier quarter, those assets boosted production.

-The company's expansion in North Dakota's Bakken shale field was a bright spot during the quarter.
-Production in the state, where Hess spent the lion share of its $1.53 billion capital budget during the quarter, rose 14 percent to 71,000 boe/d.

-The jump in Bakken production was a "silver lining" in the company's earnings statement, Capital One Securities analyst Phillips Johnston said in a note to clients.
+The continuing unrest in Libya also hurt second-quarter production, and Hess said it now expects full-year output to be at the low end of its guidance range of 240,000 to 255,000 boe/d.

 Excluding one-time items, Hess earned $1.18 per share in the third quarter.
 By that measure, analysts expected $1.44 per share, according to Thomson Reuters I/B/E/S.